ecmwf/metview-python/docs/api/grib_obj_toc.rst

       - Computes the pressure thickness on model levels in a :class:`Fieldset` (deprecated)

     * - :func:`to_dataset`
-      - Convert :class:`Fieldset` to xndarray dataset
+      - Converts a :class:`Fieldset` to an xndarray dataset

     * - :func:`unipressure`
       - Computes the pressure on model levels in a :class:`Fieldset`